nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The given category to be sorted by is invalid.
+The given order to be sorted by is invalid.

     * 2a1. myStudent shows an error message.